 Case Study Abstracts include: Title, Authors and Affiliations, Background, Case Description, and Conclusions

 The oral presentation will be brief and last no more than seven minutes.
-Presenters are limited to nine slides.
+Presenters are limited to nine slides (a template will be provided, which must be used).
 The first slide includes title/authors and affiliation (your program name, hospital, etc) and conflict of interest statement.
 The final slide is for acknowledgements.
-This leaves up to 7 slides for the balance of your presentation, (approximately 1 slide per minute).
+This leaves up to seven slides for the balance of your presentation, (approximately one slide per minute).
 If this is original research, a usual sequence of slides includes a brief introduction, methods, results, conclusions and future work.
 If a case study, consider slides on the history, examination, supportive ancillary data like radiographs and laboratory results, case progress and conclusions.
 Conclusions should include why this information is informative.

 At this time, a Q&A session is scheduled to take place immediately following the final SOAP.
 Moderators will collect questions from the audience throughout the SOAPs and will attempt to select at least one question for each Presenter.
 The total number of questions asked will be determined by the time available.

 Yes.
 If selected to present a SOAP, you will be given instructions on how to do claim a complimentary registration.